 - a.
 Procedures for identifying, reporting and addressing in a timely manner ICT that is not accessible to an individual with a disability.
 These procedures must include the timeline required pursuant to Subsection 5.a. of this Section; - b.
-A procedure through which individuals with a disability identify themselves, as required under Section 15 (4)(b)(ii); - c.
-When an accessible ICT is not available, a procedure for an accommodation to be provided so that individuals with disabilities are able to receive equally effective communication of curricular materials (e.g. course materials, textbooks, workbooks, articles, compilations, presentations, collaborative assignments, videos, and images or graphical materials) converted to alternate format or made accessible in a timely manner.
-The individual with the disability must request the accommodation and participate in the procedures developed by the institution to identify what will be equally effective communication.
-An institution must document the rationale for why an accommodation requested by an individual is not granted; - d.
+A procedure through which individuals with a disability identify themselves, as required under Section 15 (4)(b)(ii);

+- c.
+When an accessible ICT is not available, a procedure for equally effective alternative access to be provided so that individuals with disabilities are able to receive equally effective communication of information and data materials (e.g. course materials, textbooks, workbooks, articles, compilations, presentations, collaborative assignments, videos, and images or graphical materials) converted to alternate format or made accessible in a timely manner.
+The individual with the disability must report and request access to an inaccessible ICT and participate in the process developed by the institution to identify what will be equally effective communication: - d.
 A procedure under which a president or the president's designee who has budgetary authority may approve an exception to this policy pursuant to 2.c. above based on a determination that the action would result in a fundamental alteration or undue burden.
 Any exceptions approved by the president or the president's designee must only be made after considering all resources available for use in the funding and operation of the service, program, or activity.
 If the president or his designee approves such an exception, the president or his designee must provide a written statement of the reasons for reaching that conclusion, including the cost of meeting the requirement, the available funding and other resources, and the institution's plan for providing equally effective alternate access.